tobeyun/FXR/README.md

 ![Screen Shot](/images/ScreenShot.png)

--To use FXR, you will need to contact your assigned sales executive to request the necessary credentials-.
+*To use FXR, you will need to contact your assigned sales executive to request the necessary credentials*.

 #### FedEx End User Requirements
 Use of this application requires acceptance of the FedEx Web Services End User License Agreement.

 This agreement can be found [here](http://images.fedex.com/us/developer/products/wsla_corp.pdf).

 ## Install